 I’m back with another delicious citrus packed dessert!
-This time it’s Lemon Crunch Cookies, that I whipped up when I needed a portable hand held dessert.
+This time it’s Lemon Crunch Cookies.

 Why the crunch?
 Well, I added Lemon Oreos.
 You heard me right.
 Lemon cookies inside of lemon cookies.

-For the cookie dough, you beat butter and sugar together, then add vanilla and lemon Jello pudding mix.
-Eggs, flour, baking soda and salt bring the dough together.
+Make the Dough.
+Beat butter and sugars together, then add vanilla and INSTANT lemon pudding mix.
+Eggs, flour, baking soda and kosher salt bring the dough together.

 Eat and enjoy!